 So what does your company’s voice sound like?

 But no — this is not what the brand voice is.

 Sorry.
 But I hope you enjoyed the tune.

 The voice is about the choice of words.
 Words shape the unique way we communicate with everyone and they can tell quite a lot about who we are.

 The concept of voice is no different when applied to the brand.
-The voice of the brand expresses the personality of the company, the values, and attitude.
+The voice of the brand expresses the personality of the company, the values, and the attitude.
 Therefore, you must be careful with the choice of words.

 What’s more, words must also go in pair with your customers (target audience) otherwise it will be hard for them to identify with your brand.

 Is it youth?
 What kind of young people are they?
 Are they rebellious or compassionate?
 Or perhaps your customers are mainly housewives?
-Do you know what kind of language does your audience normally use and what are their values?
+Do you know what kind of language does your audience normally uses and what are their values?